Compression fitting

 A compression fitting is a fitting used in plumbing and electrical conduit systems to join two tubes or thin-walled pipes together.
 In instances where two pipes made of dissimilar materials are to be joined (most commonly PVC and copper), the fittings will be made of one or more compatible materials appropriate for the connection.
-Compression fittings for attaching tubing (piping) commonly have ferrules (or olives in the UK) in them, and are sometimes referred to as flareless fittings.
+Compression fittings for attaching tubing (piping) commonly have compression rings, called ferrules (American English) or olives (British English), in them, and are sometimes referred to as flareless fittings.
 There are also flare fittings that do not require ferrules/olives.

 Compression fittings are used extensively in hydraulic, gas, and water systems to enable the connection of tubing to threaded components like valves and tools.
 Compression fittings are suited to a variety of applications, such as plumbing systems in confined spaces where copper pipe would be difficult to solder without creating a fire hazard, and extensively in hydraulic industrial applications.
 A major benefit is that the fittings allow easy disconnection and reconnection.
+There are now open source 3-D printable easy fittings that can be customized to connect pipes of any size up to 4.5MPa.

-How they work
+Operation principle

-In small sizes, the compression fitting is composed of an outer compression nut and an inner compression ring or ferrule (in the UK referred to as an "olive") that is typically made of brass or copper or steel.
+In small sizes, the compression fitting is composed of an outer compression nut and an inner compression ring (ferrule) that is typically made of brass, copper, or steel.
 Ferrules vary in shape and material but are most commonly in the shape of a ring with beveled edges.
-To work properly, the ferrule must be oriented correctly, in the case of copper olives they are normally barrel shaped and this means they cannot be fitted incorrectly, but where this is not so particularly in Hydraulic and high pressure applications the ferrule is fitted such that the longest sloping face of the ferrule faces away from the nut.
+To work properly, the ferrule must be oriented correctly, in the case of copper olives they are normally barrel shaped and this means they cannot be fitted incorrectly, but where this is not so, particularly in Hydraulic and high pressure applications, the ferrule is fitted such that the longest sloping face of the ferrule faces away from the nut.